rlrml/subtr-actor/README.md

 ## subtr-actor

 [`subtr-actor`][1] is a versatile library designed to facilitate the process of working with and extracting data from Rocket League replays.
-Utilizing the powerful [`boxcars`][2] library for parsing, subtr-actor simplifies the underlying actor-based structure of replay files, making them more accessible and easier to manipulate.
+Utilizing the powerful [`boxcars`][2] library for parsing, subtr-actor simplifies (or 'subtracts', as hinted by its name) the underlying actor-based structure of replay files, making them more accessible and easier to manipulate.

 ### Overview of Key Components